jcarolinares/awesome-social-robots/README.md

 ### [To do more social](#todo-more-social)

-Open Source Robots that are a great opportunity and inspiration to create new ones or be improved to be more social
+Open Source Robots are a great opportunity and inspiration to create new ones or be improved to be more social

 - [Plen2 – Biped robot](https://github.com/plenprojectcompany/PLEN2) - Not well defined
 - [MiniPlan – Biped robot](https://github.com/GeorgeChiou/MiniPlan-V6) - Creative Commons - Attribution - Non-Commercial